retaildevcrews/ngsa-asb/docs/Aks-Cluster-Automation.md

 # AKS Cluster Restart Automation

 The instructions below describe how to implement an Azure Automation Runbook that will automate and schedule stopping and starting the AKS clusters in the ngsa-asb setup.
-Though the runbook enables stopping and restarting the AKS clusters, the scheduled jobs created in this section only restart the application gateways.
+Though the runbook enables stopping and restarting the AKS clusters, the scheduled jobs created in this section only restart the AKS clusters.

 ## Prerequisites